Fine motor skill development: Birth to 2 years

 Help your infant develop VISUAL SKILLS by:

-- Getting Close...
+- Getting close...
 Young babies like to look at faces.
 A parent's face is very expressive and possesses contrast which encourages babies to focus and use their visual skills.
 Position your face about 12" from your baby's face.
 Sing, talk and make silly faces!

-- Choosing Color...
+- Choosing color...
 As babies get to be 3-6 months old they begin to enjoy objects with increasing color.
 Three-month-olds often like "cool colors"- lemon yellow, sky blue and lime green.
 Six-month-olds are getting ready for brighter colors - hot pink, red and orange.

-Help develop SENSORY SKILLS by:
+Help your infant develop SENSORY SKILLS by:

 - Positioning...
 Our senses of vision, hearing, touch, taste and smell are all developing in a young infant.
 We also have a "positional sense"; this helps us to define if our body is moving, and where we are in space (sitting up or lying on our stomach).
 This positional sense is why babies like to be rocked.
-To help them have an enriched environment, alternate rocking with swaying, try different rocking chairs, and change the baby's position - swaddled in a blanket, upright on your shoulder, or lying on his/her stomach across your lap.
-Go for walks with your baby in a snuggle pack or backpack for stimulation.
+To help them have an enriched environment, alternate rocking with swaying, try different rocking chairs, and change the baby's position - swaddled in a blanket, upright on your shoulder, or lying on their stomach across your lap.
+Go for walks with your baby in a baby-wearing carrier or backpack for stimulation.